 Can you afford to lose documents, family pictures, videos of family trips, and your favorite music?
 Oh, and don’t forget your email accounts if you are using Outlook or Windows Live Mail.
 If it is important to you, then you need to do a data backup.

-By definition, a backup is the process of copying personal data files, such as documents, music, pictures, and videos, and storing that data outside of your computer for safekeeping.
+By definition, a backup is a process of copying personal data files, such as documents, music, pictures, and videos and storing that data outside of your computer for safekeeping.

-If you experience operating system corruption, data loss, or hard drive failure, then you will be in a good place to recover your precious data.
+If you experience operating system corruption, data loss, or hard drive failure, then you will be in an excellent place to recover your precious data.

 A good rule to follow is that any valuable personal data should reside in two or more locations at any given time.